 On June 2, 2010, the Agency recorded in the Planning and Community Development fund a promissory note entered into with the HRFC for \$2,700,000 for the acquisition of 100% of the shares of Pacific Gardens Enterprises, Inc., the sole owner of Pacific Gardens Apartments located in Fresno, California.
 Payments for the loan are to be made from the eventual sale or refinancing of the apartment complex.
 The loan carries an interest rate of 5% per annum and is due upon sale or refinance of the complex.
-The outstanding balance at December 31, 2017, is \$1,340,894.
+The outstanding principal balance at December 31, 2018 was \$1,340,894.

 The predevelopment loans are made throughout the year.
 Payments are to be made from the sale of the properties.
-The balance of these loans at the beginning of the year was \$893,565.
-During the year, \$3,650,682 was added and \$3,198,602 was paid.
-The outstanding balance at December 31, 2017, is \$1,345,645.
+The outstanding balance at December 31, 2018 was \$1,696,041.

 The Helm Home is located at 1749 L Street in Fresno, was purchased in March 2010 and is on the local register of historic sites.
 The loan carries an interest rate of 5% per annum and is due upon sale or refinance of the complex.
-During 2017, the Agency paid \$120,180 on the principal.
-The outstanding balance at December 31, 2017, is \$872,040.
+The outstanding principal balance at December 31, 2018 was \$872,040.

 The Agency entered into a promissory agreement with HRFC for \$154,000, a portion of the acquisition of the Central Office Building.
 This note bears no interest and is open ended with regard to payment.
-The outstanding balance on this note is \$154,000.
+The outstanding principal balance on this note at December 31, 2018 was \$154,000.